Nursing

 Nursing Course Delivery Methods

-The nursing curriculum has very vigorous requirements; therefore, it is not realistic to plan for full-time employment while enrolled in the program.
-Traditional and Hybrid are the two delivery systems available for the nursing program.
+The nursing curriculum has dynamic requirements; therefore, it is not realistic to plan for full-time employment while enrolled in the program.
+Hybrid and in-person are the two delivery methods available for the nursing program.

-The traditional course delivery method is available for all nursing courses.
-This method requires the student attend class, labs, simulations, clinical experiences as well as testing on campus.
-Additionally, traditional class sessions are recorded and posted to the course management system for review by students at any time.
+The in-person course delivery method is available for all nursing courses on the Hanceville campus.
+This method requires the student to attend class, labs, simulations, and testing on campus.
+Additionally, all class lectures are recorded and posted to the course management system for review by students at any time.
+Clinical hours are scheduled by the course instructors and will be conducted at the assigned facility.

 The hybrid course delivery method requires the student to be self-directed in seeking to master course content by listening to recorded classes and completing recommended assignments independently.
-Please note, hybrid also requires the student attend orientation, labs, simulations, clinical experiences as well as testing on campus.
+Please note, hybrid requires on-campus attendance for orientation, labs, simulations, and testing.
+Clinical hours are scheduled by the course instructors and will be conducted at the assigned facility.

 Anticipated Expenses